jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ###### &nbsp;

 #### ⏳ Fast
-##### The current fast.
-I.e. The time since the most recent carb entry (per it's date/time) in the Health app.
+##### The current fast, which is the time elapsed since the last carb entry in the Health app.
 + All entered carb values are included (e.g. 0, 1, 10, 100).
 + It is displayed as a time (e.g. 14h 22m) and on a progress bar of 24 hours.

 ###### &nbsp;

 #### 🧾 Fast List
-##### A list of the longest fast ending on a date (e.g. it may start on a previous date).
-For a date, it includes a search back through the previous date(s) until a carb entry is found.
+##### A list or chart of the longest fast ending for each day over a date range.
++ It may start on a previous date.
++ For a date, it includes a search back through the previous date(s) until a carb entry is found.
-+ A date column and fast column.
++ For the list, a date column and fast column.
-+ When the screen width is greater and the screen height is smaller (for instance, in landscape mode on an iPhone), a fast end column is also displayed.
++ For the list, when the screen width is greater and the screen height is smaller (for instance, in landscape mode on an iPhone), a fast end column is also displayed.
 + The chart is sorted per the list sort.

 ###### &nbsp;

 #### 🧾 Entry List
-##### A list of the carbs entered on that date.
+##### A list or chart of the carbs entered for each day over a date range.
-+ A date column and carbs column.
++ For the list, a date column and carbs column.
-+ When the screen width is greater and the screen height is smaller (for instance, in landscape mode on an iPhone), a fast column is also displayed.
++ For the list, when the screen width is greater and the screen height is smaller (for instance, in landscape mode on an iPhone), a fast column is also displayed.
 + The chart is not sorted per the list sort.
 It is sorted per the day of the year.

 ###### &nbsp;

 #### 🧾 Daily List
-##### A list of the total carbs for that date.
+##### A list or chart of the total carbs entered for each day over a date range.
-+ A date column and carbs column.
++ For the list, a date column and carbs column.
-+ When the screen width is greater and the screen height is smaller (for instance, in landscape mode on an iPhone), a day column is also displayed.
++ For the list, when the screen width is greater and the screen height is smaller (for instance, in landscape mode on an iPhone), a day column is also displayed.
 + The chart is sorted per the list sort.

 ###### &nbsp;

 ### 📆 Date Range Sheet
+#### Set the date range for data displayed in lists and charts.
 + Use the date range button on the navigation bar to bring up the Date Range Sheet.
-+ Use the Date Range Sheet to set the date range for data displayed in lists and charts.
 + Use the Date Range menu to set the Start Date (based on the Date Range and End Date).
 + Use the Start Date date picker to set the Start Date (limited by the End Date and valid date range).
 + Tap the Apply Date Range button to apply the date range changes.